profunktor/redis4cats/site/docs/transactions.md

 # Transactions

-Redis supports [transactions](https://redis.io/topics/transactions) via the `MULTI`, `EXEC` and `DISCARD` commands. `redis4cats` provides a `RedisTransaction` utility that models a transaction as a `Resource`.
+Redis supports [transactions](https://redis.io/topics/transactions) via the `MULTI`, `EXEC` and `DISCARD` commands. `redis4cats` provides a `RedisTx` utility that models a transaction as a `Resource`.

 ## Caveats

 Note that every command has to be forked (`.start`) because the commands need to be sent to the server asynchronously and no response will be received until either an `EXEC` or a `DISCARD` command is sent.
-Both forking and sending the final command is handled by `RedisTransaction`.
+Both forking and sending the final command is handled by `RedisTx`.

 These are internals, though.
 All you need to care about is what commands you want to run as part of a transaction and handle the possible errors and retry logic.